 Register at the Marangu park gate with a transfer (approximately 2 ½ hours) to the Rongai trailhead.
 Meet your guide and porters before you begin your hike from the Nale Moru village.
-The small winding path crosses maize fields before entering pine forest, and then climbs gently through a forest.
-The trail is not at all steep, but is rather a gentle hike through beautiful country.
-The first night's camp is at First Cave, at about 2,600 metres.
+The small winding path crosses maize fields before entering the pine forest and then climbs gently through a forest.
+The trail is not at all steep but is rather a gentle hike through beautiful country.
+The first night's camp is at First Cave, at about 2,600 meters.
 There is a toilet and a wooden table with benches, but no hut.
 Water can be found just down the trail below First Cave

 Kikelewa Cave (3600) - Mawenzi Tarn camp (4330m) Hiking time: 3-4 hours | Habitat: Moorlands